-Meet the SK-NEIHR research team - thirteen leading Indigenous and non-Indigenous faculty working in the areas of Indigenous health and wellness.
+Meet the SK-NEIHR research team - fifteen leading Indigenous and non-Indigenous faculty working in the areas of Indigenous health and wellness.

 Caroline Tait, PhD

 Dr. Caroline Tait is a member of the Métis Nation-Saskatchewan, from MacDowall, near Batoche, and has one adult son.
-She has a PhD in medical anthropology from McGill, and is a professor in the Department of Psychiatry, University of Saskatchewan.
-She is the nominated principal investigator (NPI) of the CIHR-funded nātawihowin and mamawiikikayaahk Research Networks (SK-NEIHR), the NEIHR National Coordinating Centre, and the Saskatchewan Indigenous Mentorship Network.
+She has a PhD in medical anthropology from McGill, and is currently a professor in the Department of Psychiatry, University of Saskatchewan.
+She was the initial nominated principal investigator of the nātawihowin and mamawiikikayaahk Research, Training and Mentorship Networks (SK-NEIHR), and is the Nominated Principal Investigator and Co-Executive Director of the NEIHR National Coordinating Centre.
+She also led the Saskatchewan Indigenous Mentorship Network, which has folded into the SK-NEIHR.
 She has conducted community-based research with First Nations and Métis communities and governments for over 25 years, publishing on FASD, child welfare, mental health, and micro-reconciliation.
 She meets regularly with a think tank of Elders, knowledge keepers, and healthcare professionals, exploring organ donation and transplantation.
 Her board memberships include the Canadian Association of Elizabeth Fry Societies, Elizabeth Fry Society of Saskatchewan, First Peoples Wellness Circle, and Mental Health Research Canada.

 Heather Foulds, PhD